jaasaria/flutter.FirebaseSocialAuthAndGetX/README.md

 ## Getting Started

-I created this project for firebase auth reference.
-If you like it support me by clicking the star button above.
+I created this project for future reference.
+If you like it support me by clicking the star button.
 Share and feel free to contribute.
 Happy coding 💖🎉✨

 ## Setup

-GetX Module Structure
+GetX Module Structure Used
 https://github.com/kauemurakami/getx_pattern

 Firebase Setup